-These are issued for one year and are renewable each year during the study period (approx. 14,000,000k pp/per year plus an admin fee).
+These are issued for one year and are renewable each year during the study period (approx. 14,000,000k per student/per year plus an admin fee).

 The school will organise it for you via their legal department and take your child to immigration using their own visa agent but you still have to organise your own personal visas separately.

-Schools will also accept a Family KITAS as opposed to a student KITAS and this is something I can help arrange for you.
+Schools will also accept a Dependent KITAS as opposed to a student KITAS and this is something I can help arrange for you.

 Visas are now issued electronically so there is no need to attend an embassy with your passport to collect a visa.
 Paid online and they will be emailed or sent via WhatsApp.
 There will always be changes to regulations (i.e. offshore versus onshore), requirements (documents to present like proof of villa address, passport validity, insurance, flight details etc.) and fees so best to get my visa agents to answer any questions and give you the most cost-effective solution.

-The process time for a social-cultural visa is around 5-10 days, however KITAS can take 1-2 months (subject to change at any time due to immigration processing in Bali).
+The process time for a tourist visa is around 5-10 days (or can be fast tracked), however KITAS can take 1-2 months (subject to change at any time due to immigration processing in Bali).

 Hopefully this has given you some further insight and clarification when it comes to choosing the best visa for your upcoming Bali adventure.
 Feel free to book a call with me to discuss visa options and many other considerations like accommodation, cost of living, transport, medical, schools, childcare, banking, technology and so much more.

 Can you process a visa for me and how long does it take?

-Yes, I can provide and introduce you to my trusted visa agents, who are very easy to deal with and can provide you with the most up to date visa requirementsand provide a quote.
+Yes, I can introduce you to my trusted visa agents, who are very easy to deal, provide you with the most up to date visa requirements and quote.
 Depending which visa you require, they can process both while in Bali (onshore) and overseas (offshore).
 Processing time varies on the visa you need and ranges from 5-10 days to 1-2 months.